1920 Texas Longhorns football team: Vs. SMU

 On November 13th the Longhorns beat J. Burton Rix's SMU Mustangs 21-3 in another home game at Clark Field.
-Texas Quarterback Grady Watson was ejected from the game at the beginning of the second quarter for unnecessary roughness and was replaced by Kyle Elam.
+Texas quarterback Rat Watson was ejected from the game at the beginning of the second quarter for unnecessary roughness and was replaced by Kyle Elam.
 The Mustangs only scoring drive came off of an intercepted pass on the Texas 30 yardline, which ended in a successful Field goal.

 Vs. Texas A&M

 On Thanksgiving day (November 25th) the Longhorns met Dana X. Bible's Texas A&M Aggies at Clark Field in Austin for what was considered the defacto Southwest Conference championship game since both teams were undefeated in conference play.
 The Aggies held a two year record of shutouts and hadn't allowed any points against them since the 1918 season.